kamranmuazzam/aca-demia/pages/Myopia.md

 tags:: #Disease

 - #definition Myopia is a type of refractive error in which parallel rays of light coming from infinity focus infront of the retina, when accomodation appratus is at rest  #eye-prof-written
+	- That means distant objects look blurry, but near vision is usually clear.
 - ## Etiology
   background-color:: blue
 	- ### Causative Agents